anokta/barelymusician/README.md

 // Start the performer.
 performer.Start();

-// Update the engine timestamp in seconds.
+// Update the engine timestamp.
 //
-// Timestamp updates must occur before processing instruments with their respective timestamps.
+// Timestamp updates must occur before processing the engine with the respective timestamps.
-// Otherwise, `Process` calls may be *late* in receiving the relevant changes to the instruments.
-To
+// Otherwise, `Process` calls may be *late* in receiving relevant changes to the engine.
+To address
-// address this, `Update` should typically be called from the main thread update callback using a
+// this, `Update` should typically be called from the main thread update callback using a lookahead
-// lookahead to prevent potential thread synchronization issues in real-time audio applications. constexpr double kLookahead = 0.1;
+// to prevent potential thread synchronization issues in real-time audio applications. constexpr double kLookahead = 0.1;
 double timestamp = 0.0;
 engine.Update(timestamp + kLookahead);

-// Process the next output samples of the instrument.
+// Process the next output samples of the engine.
 //
-// Instruments process raw PCM audio samples in a synchronous call.
-Therefore, `Process` should
+// The engine processes raw PCM audio samples synchronously.
+Therefore, `Process` should typically
-// typically be called from an audio thread process callback in real-time audio applications. float output_samples[1024];
+// be called from an audio thread process callback in real-time audio applications. float output_samples[512];
-instrument.Process(output_samples, timestamp);
+engine.Process(output_samples, timestamp);
 ```

 Further examples can be found in [examples/demo](examples/demo), e.g. to run the